Key Takeaways:

 ❓ What Are ANT and Bluetooth?

-Connectivity is the backbone of fitness app development, but not all protocols are created equal.
+Connectivity is the backbone of fitness app development.
 To understand the difference between Bluetooth and ANT, we should explore what each protocol offers and how they function in the fitness tech landscape.

 ANT, short for Adaptive Network Technology, is a proprietary wireless communication protocol developed by Dynastream Innovations (now part of Garmin Canada).
 Designed for fitness devices, ANT prioritizes low-power, efficient data transfer, and the ability to connect multiple devices simultaneously.